shinnasa/SC-GOAT/README.md

 ### SC-GOAT

-To generate the synthetic data using SC-GAOT, then please use the script:
+To generate the synthetic data using SC-GAOT, please use the script:

 ```console
 Run_Experiments.py